-The city was founded in 1958, but is located next to the historic city of Karmana (Kermine), which played an important role in the times of the Bukhara Emirate.
-The second last emir of Bukhara, Seid Abdulahad Khan, was born and buried in Karmana.
-Two residences of Bukhara emirs were located in Karmana, but they are no longer preserved.
-Meanwhile, Karmana is a suburb of Navoi.
+The city was founded in 1958, is located next to the historic town of Kermine (Karmana).
+Kermine played an important role in the times of the Bukhara Emirate.
+The second last emir (king) of Bukhara, Seid Abdulahad Khan, was born and buried in Kermine.
+There were originally two residences of Bukhara emirs in the city, but no longer preserved.
+Meanwhile, Kermine is a suburb of Navoi.

 Navoi is a vivid example of Soviet planning in the 1960s.
-Unlike most other cities, there are no traditional clay buildings here; Soviet architecture dominates.
+Unlike most other cities of Uzbekistan, there are no traditional clay buildings here; Soviet architecture dominates.
 An artificial bathing lake was built near the town’s centre.

 navoi in economy of uzbekistan

-Although the city is relatively small, it nevertheless plays an important role in Uzbekistan’s economy as an industrial location.
+Although the city is relatively small, it nevertheless plays an essential role in Uzbekistan’s economy as an industrial location.
 Navoi was originally conceived as a mining centre for rare precious metals and uranium.
-Today Navoi has been declared a free economic trade zone: Companies that settle here are exempt from paying some taxes.
+Today Navoi has been declared a free trade zone: Companies that settle here are exempt from paying some taxes.
 The duration of this privilege depends on the amount of investment and averages between three and seven years.
-Therefore, a cargo centre was built here, an important cargo hub for Uzbekistan Airways and Korean Air.
+Therefore, a cargo hub was built here for Uzbekistan Airways and Korean Air.

 About 30-40 km away from Navoi, on the slopes of the Nurata mountain range, lies the historical, cultural and scenic museum-reserve Sarmysh Gorge (known as Sarmyshsay), with an area of about 5,000 hectares.
-It is especially known for rock paintings (petroglyphs), most of which date from the Bronze Age.
-Some of the paintings are said to be up to 8,000 years old.
+It is primarily known for rock paintings (petroglyphs), which date from the Bronze Age.
+Some of the petroglyphs are said to be up to 8,000 years old.

 - Elevation: 365 m

-Air connection: the city has its own airport, which is mostly used for cargo flights.
-For passengers, there are local connections to Tashkent and international connections to Russia.
+Air connection: The city has an airport, which is mostly used for cargo flights.
+For passengers, there are local connections to Tashkent and international flights to Russia.

-Rail connection: from Navoi, trains run to many different cities in Uzbekistan.
-Among others, the express train “Afrosiyob” that connects Bukhara with Samarkand and Tashkent stops here.
+Rail connection: From Navoi, trains run to many different cities in Uzbekistan.
+The express train “Afrosiyob” that connects Bukhara with Samarkand and Tashkent stops in Navoi.